drfknoble/opencv_projects/green_screen/README.md

 # Usage

-Assuming you have a USB web camera, when you run the executable it'll extract and image and look for the colour green; where it finds the colour green, it'll replace it with the background.
+Assuming you have a USB web camera, when you run the executable it'll extract an image and look for the colour green; where it finds the colour green, it'll replace it with the background.

 Here's a screen shot of the expected outputs: